 You May Qualify for Legal Assistance

-An Alabama disability lawyer makes you nearly 3x more likely to qualify for benefits on your first try.
+An Alabama disability lawyer makes you nearly 3x more likely to qualify for benefits within 6 months.
 A qualified Social Security attorney can answer all your claim questions for free before you apply.
 All Alabama disability lawyers work on contingency.
-That means they can’t charge you anything for legal assistance until after your claim’s approved.
-And if you do win because a lawyer helped you, you’ll only pay a small, one-time fee.
-It’s federal law!
+That means they can’t charge you anything until after your claim’s approved.
+And if you do win with legal help, then you’ll only pay one small fee out of your back pay.

 Lori Polemenakos is Director of Consumer Content and SEO strategist for LeadingResponse, a legal marketing company.
 An award-winning journalist, writer and editor based in Dallas, Texas, she's produced articles for major brands such as Match.com, Yahoo!, MSN, AOL, Xfinity, Mail.com, and edited several published books.
 Since 2016, she's published hundreds of articles about Social Security disability, workers' compensation, veterans' benefits, personal injury, mass tort, auto accident claims, bankruptcy, employment law and other related legal issues.